Watir 6.12.0 is now available on RubyGems. Three new contributors to Watir and several great new features available.

 2. Don’t use ordered parameters to locate elements.

-All Watir location needs to be done as part of a Hash
+All Watir location needs to be done as part of a Hash.
+This increases flexibility

 to easily allow adding additional locators in the same selector and to improve